 Traveling to the Iberian Peninsula, Manchego cheese from Spain offers a slightly nuttier taste and a rich, earthy aroma that can add a pleasant Mediterranean touch to your cooking.

-Crafted from the milk of Manchega sheep, this cheese has a distinct nutrient profile and is often used in diabetic menus.
+Crafted from the milk of Manchega sheep (from Spain's La Mancha region), this cheese has a distinct nutrient profile and is often used in diabetic menus.

 Manchego's texture can range from firm to somewhat crumbly, with deep nutty notes and a slight tang that make it a good substitute for Romano.

-It pairs wonderfully with fruits like quince and figs, as well as in salads and tapas.
+It goes well with fruits like quince and figs, as well as in salads and tapas.

-Substitution Tips: Since Manchego’s flavor is not as intense as Romano’s, you may wish to use a bit more to achieve the desired impact, in a ratio of 1.5-to-1 or according to your taste preference.
+Substitution Tips: Since Manchego's flavor is not as intense as Romano's, you may wish to use a bit more to achieve the desired impact, in a ratio of 1.5-to-1 or according to your taste preference, and for other melting-friendly swaps see white American cheese substitutes for melting.

 Manchego's unique Spanish influence can introduce an exciting twist to your recipes, making it a noteworthy contender when exploring substitutes for Romano cheese.